 Mortal Kombat 11 is less combo-focused than its predecessors, relying more heavily on short strings of attacks and your ability to control the playing field with projectile attacks, jumps, and anti-air attacks.
 The majority of fights are best-of-three matches.

 Your four standard attacks are tied to the face buttons on your controller.
-On Xbox One, your punches are tied to the X and Y buttons, while your kicks are tied to A and B. You can experiment with these in order to execute your favorite attacks, and by moving the directional pad in a certain direction while pressing a button, you can use a character’s special attacks, as well.
+On Xbox One, your punches are tied to the X and Y buttons, while your kicks are tied to A and B. You can experiment with these in order to execute your favorite attacks, and by moving the directional pad in a certain direction while pressing a button, you can use a character’s special attacks.

 When you’re not attacking your enemy, you’re likely blocking their attacks.
 Blocks come in two varieties – high and low – and whether or not you block an incoming attack is determined by which block you do and which attack an enemy does.
-Unlike in some other fighting games like Dragon Ball FighterZ, blocking requires you to also hold down the right trigger, and if you time your block perfectly, you can follow up with a quick counter-attack.
+Unlike in some other fighting games like Dragon Ball FighterZ, blocking requires you to also hold down the right trigger, and if you time your block perfectly, you can follow with a quick counter-attack.

 Block too frequently, and an enemy can counter with a grab.
 By standing close to an enemy’s position and pressing LB or L1, a player can grab them and perform a damaging attack before tossing them aside.
-You can perform a break when being grabbed by quickly pressing one of the face buttons, pushing the enemy away in the process.
+You can perform a break when being grabbed by quickly pressing one of the Face buttons, pushing the enemy away in the process.

 How to deal more damage